 Animal Activities Licensing

-The Animal Welfare (Licensing of Activities Involving Animals )(England) Regulations 2018 takes effect from 1 October 2018.
+The Animal Welfare (Licensing of Activities Involving Animals)(England) Regulations 2018 takes effect from 1 October 2018.
 The new legislation reforms animal welfare licensing which includes the boarding of dogs, home boarding of dogs, dog day care, breeding dogs, boarding cats, the sale of animals, hiring horses and keeping or training animals for performance.

 Those businesses operating under existing licences will be able to continue to do so until the expiry of their current licence.
 The definitions of existing licensable activities has been amended and in addition to this new activities have been added (listed in the table below).
 A single licence known as an 'Animal Activity Licence' will be issued, with nationally set licence conditions applied to them.

-Animal Activities, Conditions and Guidance Notes
+Animal Activities, Conditions, Guidance Notes and Application Forms

 A) Selling animals as pets

 |A) Selling Animals as pets|

 C) Providing boarding in kennels for dogs